African Americans as minority

 Public schools are more segregated now than in the 1960s.

-Conservative-led states work to restrict voting by minorities.
-(Shorter hours, picture IDs)
+Red states restrict voting by minorities.
+(Shorter voting hours, picture IDs)

 "Exodusters": after Emancipation, African American families and communities founded all-black towns in Kansas and in Oklahoma territory (also Florida?)